awslabs/amazon-ecr-credential-helper/README.md

 }
 ```

-This configures the Docker daemon to use the credential helper for all Amazon ECR registries.
+This configures the Docker daemon to use the credential helper for all Amazon
+ECR registries.

+With Docker 1.13.0 or greater, you can configure Docker to use different
-To use this credential helper for a specific ECR registry, create a `credHelpers` section with the URI of your ECR registry:
+credential helpers for different registries.
+To use this credential helper for
+a specific ECR registry, create a `credHelpers` section with the URI of your
+ECR registry:

 ```json
 {